Nominated as a super lawyer 2015.

 For the last three years, I have been a part-time working mum.
 I understand multi-tasking to time pressured deadlines, the importance of clear communication and quick response times.
 I’m passionate about using my experience to empower people in the business arena and the boardroom.

 ReSolve is a business advisory investment house, providing advice and capital to businesses facing changing circumstances and The Debt Advisor specialises in “doing the right thing” for debt management.
-Both companies identified in each other a similar ethos and focus, with the desire to do the right thing for every client common to each firm.
+Both our companies identified in each other a similar ethos and focus, with the desire to do the right thing for every client common to each firm.
 As Bates Wells is a firm for people creating a positive impact, we were pleased to be involved in helping these two entities to join forces.
-The Bates Wells team was project managed by Natalie Knight-Wickens (Senior Associate) who was described as “an intensely practical solicitor” who “kept complexity to a minimum”.
-The transaction further underlines the wide-ranging capabilities of Bates Wells’ corporate finance practice as well as the firm’s broader expertise in the Impact Economy – an area which continues to be a major focus for many of our teams.
+Our team was project managed by myself, and was described as “intensely practical” and who “kept complexity to a minimum”.
+This transaction further underlines the wide-ranging capabilities of Bates Wells’ corporate finance practice as well as the firm’s broader expertise in the Impact Economy – an area which continues to be a major focus for many of our teams.